Ugo-Obiako/code-201-lab7-repo/README.md

-# code-201-lab7-repo
+# code-201-salmon-cookies-repo

 I am Ugo Obiako.

-This is the repo for lab 07 in Code 201.
+This is the repo for the salmon-cookies lab assignment in Code 201.

 I am still working on this lab assignment.